radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 If push mode replication is enabled, the clusters that are participating in replication can be viewed in the table in the Push Mode Replication section.
 The table lists, for each store, the clusters involved in replication.
 The source cluster, target cluster and connectivity status between them is shown.

-### Global Sync Tab
+### Synchronization Tab

-From the Main Control Panel > Global Sync tab, you can select a topology and monitor the activities of the capture, transform and apply processes associated with each pipeline.
+From the Main Control Panel > Synchronization tab, you can select a topology and monitor the activities of the capture, transform and apply processes associated with each pipeline.

 ![An image showing ](Media/Image1.35.jpg)

 Figure 1.
-35 : Global Sync Monitoring
+35 : Sync Monitoring

 All topologies are listed on the left.
 Select a topology to view the sync pipelines.
 For each running pipeline, a list of entries processed by the Capture, Transform and Apply components are shown.
 For the Transform component, you see a number queued (messages in the queue waiting to be processed) and a number processed (entries transformed).

-From the Global Sync tab, you can stop the synchronization flows with **Stop**.
+From the Synchronization tab, you can stop the synchronization flows with **Stop**.
 Clicking stop, pauses the synchronization for all pipelines associated with the topology.
 Click **Start** to start synchronization for all pipelines.
 To resume synchronization for a specific pipeline, click CONFIGURE next to the apply, select the Apply component and click Start.

 ![An image showing ](Media/Image1.36.jpg)